This category lists articles about MyCrypNet (tutorials, explanations…).

 You need to have a MyCrypNet network set up.
 Check this help page in order to create one.

-Step 3/3: Configure the files sharing
+Step 1/4: Configure the firewall

 Create your secure network